 fees and funding information for more information on what's available.

 What career can you have?

 As a graduate of this course you will be qualified for further training to become a professional psychologist.
 Our BA Psychology and Philosophy course is accredited by the British Psychological Society and provides you with the Graduate Basis for Chartered Membership.

 This course will provide you with a range of transferable skills, including analytical qualitative abilities, writing experience, presentation skills and the ability to think and analyse scientifically.
 Additionally, skills in clear thinking, logical analysis and the critical assessment of argument are greatly valued in a variety of professional careers such as law, politics, management and marketing.

 Your psychology skills will enable you to work for organisations such as the NHS, civil services, schools or charities.
-Skills learned on the course also open up many doors within the private sector, within areas such as HR, recruitment, management consultancy, publicity, finance and journalism.
+Skills learned on the course also open up many doors within the private sector, such as HR, recruitment, management consultancy, publicity, finance and journalism.

 As a philosophy graduate you could also find employment in the civil service, journalism, consultancy, finance, local and central government.
 Recent employers have included the Ministry of Defence, Cambridge University Press, Yellow Media Works, local authorities and other universities.

 Alternatively you can choose to further develop your skills by moving into research, teacher training or postgraduate studies.